 From what I have seen in the New Jersey area, most Victorian and Colonial Revival houses have Edge Mounted Acme Lull & Porter hinges with operable louvered shutters.
 This is the same for pre-Civil War architecture, but in this case, probably, because their original strap hinges were replaced with the more contemporary and popular hinges of Victorian times.
 Unfortunately today, shutter manufacturers are selling Surface mounted hinges for every type of architecture.
 Please be aware of this.

 “S” style Shutter Dogs were mass produced in 1930’s.
 They should be used only on houses built during or after this period only.
 Early 20th century architecture such as Arts and Crafts, Bungalow, and Foursquare homes were usually without shutters.

-Here are some shutters from this period.
+Here are some shutters from the 1920’s period.

-Keeping your Shutters Out of the Landfill
+Wood Window Shutters Maintenance – Keeping your Shutters Out of the Landfill.

 Keep them painted.
 If the louvers are operable, be cautions of paint buildup.
 When you have your house painted, the painters will probably offer to replace your real shutters free of charge with fake vinyl shutters.
 This is easier for them than scraping, repairing, and painting the original ones.
 Don’t depend on painters or contractors to mount them properly – almost 100% are ignorant when it comes to this.
 The result is more harm than good.
 You are now the expert and must instruct them.